-- A two-page CV;
+- A maximum two-page CV;

-- Applicant statement, maximum 500 words, how your qualifications, skills, attributes and experience fit with the requirements of the proposed research project.
+- Applicant statement, maximum 500 words, on how your qualifications, skills, attributes and experience fit with the requirements of the proposed research project.
 You may include reference to relevant education, training, work/voluntary experience and personal interests;

 - Degree transcripts in English (Undergraduate and Masters, if relevant).

 The research proposal must be your own work, but your proposed supervisor may guide and advise you on developing and improving the proposal.

 Please email these documents to Leenah Khan (Leenah.khan@glasgow) by 5pm Glasgow time February 29th, 2024 using the subject ‘College Scholarship application’.
 Applications after this time/date will not be considered.

 Applicants should also ask one referee to send a reference letter in support of their application to Leenah.firstname.lastname@example.org by February 29th, clearly stating the name of the applicant and the project in the email subject line.

 - Stage 1.
 After the application deadline the applications will be checked to ensure all requested information has been provided.
 All eligible applications will then move forward to Stage 2.

 - Stage 2.
 An assessment panel with no conflict of interest will assess all eligible applications to select a shortlist for interview.
 Interviews are expected to take place on the week beginning 18th March.